“Gitana rusa” by Ricardo Malerba y su Orquesta Típica with Orlando Medina in vocals, 1942.

 Bandoneonist, leader, and composer

-Not only should we remember this notable musician because he was a good bandoneon player but also for his orchestra which for 20 years won the heart of the people of our country with its rhythmic style and its sentimental repertory.
+Not only should we remember this notable musician because he was a good bandoneon player but also for his orchestra which for 20 years won the heart of the people of Argentina with its rhythmic style and its sentimental repertory.

-He was as well great for the radio and the recording industry.
+He was also great for the radio and the recording industry.

-He composed the music of that number and the poet Horacio Sanguinetti wrote its lyrics.
-It was inspired by the melody of a Jewish musician of Ukrania.
-This curiosity highlights Sánchez Gorio’s capability to develop a little country music into a tango of extraordinary popular acclaim.
+He composed the music of that number, and the poet Horacio Sanguinetti wrote its lyrics.
+It was inspired by the melody of a Jewish musician in Ukrania.
+This curiosity highlights Sánchez Gorio’s capability to develop a little country music into a tango of extraordinary widespread acclaim.
 Continue reading at www.todotango.com…